Dimethyltryptamine: Long-term use

+Overdose

+There have been cases of death with DMT.
+In terms of extrapolated human lethal dose based on animal studies and human case reports, the lethal dose of DMT relative to a typical recreational dose is estimated to be 50-fold in the case of oral DMT (as ayahuasca).

 Interactions

-DMT is inactive when ingested orally due to metabolism by MAO, and DMT-containing drinks such as ayahuasca have been found to contain MAOIs, in particular, harmine and harmaline.
-Life-threatening lethalities such as serotonin syndrome (SS) may occur when MAOIs are combined with certain serotonergic medications such as SSRI antidepressants.
-Serotonin syndrome has also been reported with tricyclic antidepressants, opiates, analgesic, and antimigraine drugs; it is advised to exercise caution when an individual had used dextromethorphan (DXM), MDMA, ginseng, or St. John's wort recently.
+DMT is inactive when ingested orally due to metabolism by monoamine oxidase (MAO), and DMT-containing drinks such as ayahuasca have been found to contain monoamine oxidase inhibitors (MAOIs), in particular, harmine and harmaline.
+Life-threatening lethalities such as serotonin syndrome (SS) may occur when MAOIs are combined with certain serotonergic medications such as selective serotonin reuptake inhibitor (SSRI) antidepressants.
+Serotonin syndrome has also been reported with tricyclic antidepressants (TCAs), certain opioids, certain analgesics, and antimigraine drugs; it is advised to exercise caution when an individual has used dextromethorphan (DXM), MDMA, ginseng, or St. John's wort recently.

-Chronic use of SSRIs, TCAs, and MAOIs diminish subjective effects of psychedelics due to presumed SSRI-induced 5-HT_{2A} receptors downregulation and MAOI-induced 5-HT_{2A} receptor desensitization.
-However, a clinical study of people with depression found that selective serotonin reuptake inhibitors (SSRIs) did not diminish the effects of DMT and instead resulted in greater mystical experience, emotional breakthrough, and ego dissolution scores with DMT than in people with depression not on antidepressants.
+Chronic use of SSRIs, TCAs, and MAOIs diminish subjective effects of psychedelics due to presumed serotonin 5-HT_{2A} receptors downregulation and/or desensitization secondary to elevated serotonin levels.
+However, a clinical study of people with depression found that SSRIs did not diminish the effects of DMT and instead resulted in greater mystical experience, emotional breakthrough, and ego dissolution scores with DMT than in people with depression not on antidepressants.
 This was in contrast to previous research finding that SSRIs diminished the effects of serotonergic psychedelics.

 The interaction between psychedelics and antipsychotics and anticonvulsants are not well documented; however, reports reveal that co-use of psychedelics with mood stabilizers such as lithium may provoke seizure and dissociative effects in individuals with bipolar disorder.

+The beta blocker pindolol has been found to robustly potentiate the effects of DMT.
+This is thought to be due to pindolol's serotonin 5-HT_{1A} receptor antagonism, which is thought to disinhibit the effects of DMT.

+The serotonin receptor agonist methysergide (UML-491) has been reported to greatly intensify the effects of DMT.